DavidBM/test-accounting/README.md

 In such case, the transaction serialization per account is still required, but that can be easily solved with `dashmap` or similar and/or a task-pool (not thread pool).

+Also, I had the idea of trying to just parse the csv row as string and then try to deserialize it in parallel.
+But that has the problem that then they need to be reordered after the parallel deserialization in order to not have `resolve` transactions before the `dispute` transaction.
+I suspect that that reordering will make the parallelization non-effective.

 ## Performance Numbers

 Best case for 21 Million (597 MB file) transactions read from the CSV, processed and saved to a CSV: 12.5 seconds in my i7-9750H with SSD.